japila-books/spark-sql-internals/docs/physical-operators/ExecutedCommandExec.md

 | Description

 | [[doExecute]] `doExecute`
-| Executes `ExecutedCommandExec` physical operator (and produces a result as an RDD of link:spark-sql-InternalRow.adoc[internal binary rows]
+| Executes `ExecutedCommandExec` physical operator (and produces a result as an RDD of spark-sql-InternalRow.md[internal binary rows]

 | [[executeCollect]] `executeCollect`
 |